xyflow/react-flow-docs/docs/overview/terms-and-definitions.md

 <EdgesFlow />

 An edge connects two nodes.
 Every edge needs a target and a source node.
 React Flow comes with four built-in edges types: default (bezier), smoothstep, step and straight.
-An edge is a path inside a SVG and can be styled with CSS or completely customized.
+An edge is a path inside a SVG and can be styled with CSS and is completely customizable.

 ### Custom Edges

 Like custom nodes, you can also customize edges.
-Ways that people customize edges are:
+Things that people do with custom edges are:

-- Add button to remove an edge
+- Add a button to remove an edge
 - Custom routing behaviour

 ## Connection Line